 Important Notes about BiomeFx

 BiomeFx is not a diagnostic test – rather a valuable tool to see how well your gut is functioning, and more importantly, how it is responding to your diet and lifestyle protocol.

-Upon ordering a BiomeFx kit, client information will be registered.
+When ordering a BiomeFx kit, client information will be registered with Microbiome Labs.
 Follow kit instructions and mail the sample back to the lab.
 The processing timeline to receive results ranges from 4-6 weeks.

 Follow-up testing is recommended 2-6 months apart.

 BiomeFx is a functional test to determine the overall diversity of the gut microbiome, key microbe ratios, and other functional criteria.

 **Disclaimer: ThyroidLovingCare.com cannot interpret or analyze your test results for you.